EvSecDev/APTHistoryLogger/README.md

 **Beware!** This program is still in active development.

-Quick roadmap of features coming:

-- Dedicated configuration file so specific CLI arguments are not needed

 ## Installation

 A Debian package is provided for installation.
-Just `apt install ./apt-history-logger.deb` and you are done!
 Binary is at `/usr/bin/apthl`, Systemd service is called `apthl.service`.

 ## APTHL Help Menu